Frequently Asked Questions

 These are the colours of the historic flag of Northumbria, the standard of St. Oswald, the founder of Northumbria.
 It is one of the oldest flags in the world.
 Originally it was gold and purple, but this was later changed to our fetching yellow and burgundy!

 What currency would we use?

 This depends entirely on the political landscape at the time of independence.
 We don’t know what the relationship between the pound, the euro, and other currencies will look like when we gain independence.
 What we can say is that decisions about our currency should be based on the will of the people and the advice of economic experts in the circumstances of the time.

 Is this a party aimed at the whole of the North or does it operate along class lines?

 Our aim is to represent the whole of the North and everyone that lives here.
-We make no apology for being predominantly a working class party, as the working class feel the brunt of the North-South divide and it is their voices that are routinely ignored.
+We make no apology for being predominantly a working class party, as the working class feel the brunt of the North/South divide and it is their voices that are routinely ignored.
 We believe that improving the conditions of the poorest and most neglected among us will in turn improve the conditions of those who are already doing well.
-To achieve this we seek the perspectives of all Northerners, and we invite people from all backgrounds in the North to join us and contribute to our vision.
+To achieve this we seek the perspectives of all those who live in the North, and we invite people from all backgrounds in the North to join us and contribute to our vision.

 Isn’t it more effective to advocate for the North in Westminster rather than pursue independence?

 We will be doing both.
 Even with a government programme as radical and transformative as in 1945, until we address how the UK is structured, the power relations within it will never change.
 The North needs its own voice to stand against the interests of Westminster.
 We can’t trust a system built on inequality to dismantle that same inequality.
 And for those who only want more devolution for the North, the SNP in Scotland have shown that pushing for independence (rather than starting with a compromise) is the surest way to get a devolved parliament.